Ilhan Omar’s anti-Israel, anti-U.S. rhetoric opens rift in House Democratic Caucus

 Jewish House Democrats have escalated a confrontation with Rep. Ilhan Omar over her recent statements equating the U.S. and Israel to Hamas and the Taliban.

-A dozen Jewish Democrats issued a statement this week condemning Ms. Omar for using rhetoric they said reflects “deep-seated prejudice” and provides “cover to terrorist groups.”
+A dozen Jewish Democrats issued a statement this week condemning Ms. Omar for using rhetoric that they said reflects “deep-seated prejudice” and provides “cover to terrorist groups.”

 The move puts House Democratic leaders on the spot about whether to rebuke or possibly censure Ms. Omar.

-The offending remark from Ms. Omar, Minnesota Democrat, was posted on Twitter Monday following her questioning of Secretary of State Antony Blinken at a hearing about U.S. support for the International Criminal Court.
+The offending remark from Ms. Omar, Minnesota Democrat, was posted Monday on Twitter after she questioned Secretary of State Antony Blinken at a hearing about U.S. support for the International Criminal Court.

 “We must have the same level of accountability and justice for all victims of crimes against humanity,” Ms. Omar said.
 “We have seen unthinkable atrocities committed by the U.S., Hamas, Israel, Afghanistan, and the Taliban.”

 The tweet quickly made waves within the Democratic Party, according to reporting by the Jewish Telegraphic Agency and The Jerusalem Post.
-Twenty-five members of the House’s unofficial Jewish Democratic Caucus met Wednesday to craft a response, with members torn on whether to issue a statement specifically condemning Ms. Omar.
+Twenty-five members of the House’s unofficial Jewish Democratic caucus met Wednesday to craft a response, but members were torn on whether to issue a statement specifically condemning Ms. Omar.

 Ms. Omar is the first Somali American and the first naturalized citizen of African birth elected to Congress.

-A dozen members of the unofficial Jewish caucus, led by Rep. Brad Schneider of Illinois, co-signed the statement issued later that day.
+A dozen members of the Jewish caucus, led by Rep. Bradley Schneider of Illinois, co-signed the statement issued later that day.

 “Equating the United States and Israel to Hamas and the Taliban is as offensive as it is misguided,” the lawmakers said.
 “Ignoring the differences between democracies governed by the rule of law and contemptible organizations that engage in terrorism at best discredits one’s intended argument and at worst reflects deep-seated prejudice.”